|

 governments and non-profit organizations.
 (From TMCnet).

-IPTV content providers can transmit IPTV content to your PC, phone and
+IPTV content providers can transmit IPTV content to your PC, phone, TV

 more.
 IPTV content aggregators (collectors and providers) can offer the